1. About inhaled fluticasone

 If you become pregnant while using fluticasone, do not stop using your inhaler without talking to your doctor first.

-Read more about how using an inhaled corticosteroid might affect you and your baby during pregnancy on the Best Use of Medicines in Pregnancy (BUMPs) website.
+Find out more about using steroid inhalers during pregnancy on the Best Use of Medicines in Pregnancy (BUMPS) website.

 Fluticasone and breastfeeding